Best Rugged Laptops

 This model doesn’t have the military design as some of the other Toughbooks- it is a little bit sleeker and smooth which will make it easy to throw into a backpack before hitting the trails.
 It is offered in a solid matte black design that also has a really thick handle to carry it outside of your bag.

 This is probably one of the more impressive models that you might find out there on the market.
 Not only does this come with a lot of power- it might even be more powerful than your desktop PC.
 It has an impressive 750GB of internal storage- which far surpasses anything of its kind currently for sale.
 It runs on Windows 7 and has an Intel 2.5 GHz processor.
 It also has 8GB of RAM- which is double that of many of its competitors.

 The battery claims to last for ten hours but reviewers say it's closer to seven and a half hours.

 All of the ports that you would ever need can be found on the outside of this design.
-It has 2 USB 2.0 ports, and 2 USB 3.0 ports.
+It has 2 USB 2.0 ports and 2 USB 3.0 ports.
 It also has a microphone and headphone jack, a LAN port, and an HDMI port.
-It has a simple to use standard mouse pad, and a gray and black keyboard that isn’t backlit.
+It has a simple to use a standard mouse pad and a gray and black keyboard that isn’t backlit.
 It also sports an impressive 14-inch screen- which far surpasses anything else like it on the market.